 Discussion.
 In the talk, we will compare the Hunzib facts with those obtained for other Northeast Caucasian languages.
 Unlike Tsez (Polinsky 2015a: 17), with which Hunzib is closely related, Hunzib allows IS only with a narrow class of speech verbs, but does not allow it in the complements of verbs denoting thought, knowledge and attitude.
 At the same time, the obligatory IS of pronouns with an intensifier particle constitutes a similarity between Hunzib and Tsez (Polinsky 2015b: 260).
 The status of the intensifier is unclear.
 On the one hand, personal pronouns hosting it can be used in the reflexive contexts, both local and distant (that is why they are considered to be reflexive pronouns in Van den Berg 1995).
+However, the intensifier is not obligatory - simple personal pronouns are as well attested even under local binding, (6).
 On the other hand, the intensifier can be used to denote focus on the non-pronominal constituents.
-Moreover, this particle is in complementary distribution with other elements marking focus, such as particle =bas 'even', (6).
-Nevertheless, we cannot conclude that IS is caused solely by the focus interpretation: first, focus markers other than =z do not impose obligatory IS, and second, 'shifted' pronouns without intensifier are not always prosodically prominent, which would be expected under the focus interpretation.
-As for logophors, the fact that a 3rd person reflexive pronoun and a personal pronoun referring to the reported speech act participants can be used in the same clause unites Hunzib with Akhvakh (Creissels 2007), Archi (Daniel 2015), and Tanti Dargwa (Sumbatova 2019), but distinguishes Hunzib from Hinuq (Forker 2013: 664).
-Furthermore, it is problematic to analyze the Hunzib 3rd person reflexive pronoun žu as a logophor, as its use is not restricted to reported speech contexts: it can be bound locally and distantly in a non-reported context, or occur without any binder emphatically.
+Moreover, this particle is in complementary distribution with other elements marking focus, such as particle $=b\partial s$ 'even', (7).
+Nevertheless, we cannot conclude that IS is caused solely by the focus interpretation: first, focus markers other than $= \tilde{z}$ do not impose obligatory IS, and second, 'shifted' pronouns without intensifier are not always prosodically prominent, which would be expected under the focus interpretation.
+As for logophors, the fact that a $3^{rd}$ person reflexive pronoun and a personal pronoun referring to the reported speech act participants can be used in the same clause unites Hunzib with Akhvakh (Creissels 2007), Archi (Daniel 2015), and Tanti Dargwa (Sumbatova 2019), but distinguishes Hunzib from Hinuq (Forker 2013: 664).
+Furthermore, it is problematic to analyze the Hunzib 3rd person reflexive pronoun zu as a dedicated logophor, as its use is not restricted to reported speech contexts: it can be bound locally and distantly in a non-reported context, compare (4) and (8), or occur without any binder emphatically.

-1 The data were obtained by means of elicitation during the author's fieldwork in 2024 in Stal'skoe (Republic of Dagestan, Russian Federation), and from the corpus in Van den Berg 1995.
+&lt;sup>1 The data come from the author's fieldwork in 2024 in Stal'skoe (Republic of Dagestan, Russian Federation), and from the texts in Van den Berg 1995.